ilnarildarovuch/linux.wifatch.gitlab_copy/README.md

   First, for learning.
 Second, for understanding.
 Third, for fun, and fourth, for your (and our) security.
-Apart from the learning experience, this is a truly altruistic project, and no malicious actions are planned (and it nice touch that Symantec watch over this).
+Apart from the learning experience, this is a truly altruistic project, and no malicious actions are planned (and it is nice touch that Symantec watch over this).

 * Why release now?

   It was never intended to be secret.
-And to be truly ethical (Stallman said) it needs to have a free license (agree) and ask before acting (also agree, so only half way there).
+And to be truly ethical (Stallman said) it needs to have a free license (agreed) and ask before acting (also agreed, so we are only half way there).

 * Why not release earlier?

   To avoid unwanted attention, especially by other mlaware authors who want to avoid detection.
-Plan failed, unwanted attention has been attracted, so release is fine.
+The plan failed, unwanted attention has been attracted, so there are no reasons not to release anymore.

 * Who are you?